StarQueen342/simple-discord-bot-2024/README.md

 Note:

-You need have activated the scope applications.commands
+You need have activated the scope applications.commands and create the config.json